-Since its launch in 2015, the Sexual Assault Kit Initiative (SAKI) has been making a difference by improving the response to sexual assault by identifying and apprehending violent offenders and by addressing the problem of unsubmitted sexual assault kits.
+Since its launch in 2015, SAKI has been making a difference by improving the response to sexual assault by identifying and apprehending violent offenders and by addressing the problem of unsubmitted sexual assault kits.
 There are 70 active SAKI grantees across 44 states.
-As of June 2020, more than 130,000 sexual assault kits have been inventoried by 32 SAKI jurisdictions that represent 26 states.
-Over 12,000 kits have been sent for testing, and more than 62,000 kits have been tested to completion.
+As of June 2020, more than 130,000 sexual assault kits have been inventoried, over 71,000 kits have been sent for testing, and more than 62,000 kits have been tested to completion.
 Visit the SAKI TTA Performance Metrics & Research page for additional data.